2011 Sikkim earthquake: Nepal

 In the capital city of Nepal, Kathmandu, damage from the earthquake was comparatively limited.
 Three people were killed when a wall at the British Embassy collapsed, and many others suffered injuries.
 The shaking effects were more severe in eastern Nepal, closer to the epicenter.
 There, hundreds of homes sustained significant damage, and due to saturated soil from preceding heavy rains widespread mudslides impacted the region.
 Sunsari experienced power and telephone communication outages.
 Two people were killed in the eastern city of Dharan.
 Overall, in Nepal 6 people died due to the earthquake.

 Bangladesh

 The earthquake was felt most strongly in northern Bangladesh.
 The quake was also felt in Dhaka, Rajshahi, Sylhet, Mymensingh, Barisal, Faridpur, Jessore, Khulna, Pabna, Bogra, Comilla, Noakhali, Chittagong and as far as Cox's Bazar.
 Panicked people rushed out of their homes and offices, but the only damage seems to be tilted and cracked buildings; no casualties were reported.
 Cell phone lines were also down for a few minutes during the quake.

 China

 In Tibet, building collapse was reported in Yadong, Dinggyê and Gamba.
 At least seven people were reported dead in Yadong.
 Telephone service was interrupted in the seat of Yadong County.
+At least 70% of buildings in Yadong were deemed unstable.